-The state racing non-restricted fund, the primary account which pays for racing, dropped from $6.002 million to $4.854 million in the same period.
+The state racing nonrestricted fund, the primary account that pays for racing, dropped from $6.002 million to $4.854 million in the same period.

 Racing purses are, by law, largely paid for via about a 10% cut of retail casino slot profits.
-That means the short-term financial picture for racing is not entirely clear as casinos are opening with capacity restrictions, meaning less revenue, but with shorter race meets.
+That means the short-term financial picture for racing is not entirely clear as casinos are reopening with capacity restrictions, meaning less revenue and shorter race meets.

-The fund began in 2004 as part of the law which brought casinos to the state.
+The fund began in 2004 as part of the law that brought casinos to the state.

 Wolf’s shelved plan was meant to divert $204 million annually from the support of racing purses and breeding programs to a proposed scholarship program for PA students attending any of the 14 Pennsylvania State System of Higher Education schools.